vitorhhelmbrecht/machine_learning/README.md

 <img src="https://img.shields.io/github/repo-size/vitor-hugo-helmbrecht/machine_learning" style=" float:left, margin-right:10px" />

 ## Disclaimer
-This repository is completely inspired from a repository of a friend of mine, Victor Bona.
+This repository is completely inspired from a repository of a friend of mine, @Vvicotrbb.
 If you see the README.md file in both repositories, you'll notice they're pretty identical, because I just took it as a start point for my studies.
-If you're interested in this subject, I really recommend going on his repository and seeing how he's doing as well (https://github.com/vicotrbb/machine_learning).
+If you're interested in this subject, I really recommend going on his repository and seeing how he's doing as well ([Victor's Machine Learning repository](https://github.com/vicotrbb/machine_learning)).

 Even though this start is pretty much the same, I won't use his repository to make mine in any other step, it's just an inspiration to start my path on the data science &amp; machine learning road.